 They recommend going for an earlier model with some factory standard upgrades and mention price should be your main criterion when shopping for a used FJ Cruiser.

-How reliable is the FJ Cruiser?
-Well, the 2014 model earned itself a whopping 5/5 and was rated as one of the most reliable mid-size SUV money can buy, according to J.D.
+- The 2014 model earned itself a whopping 5/5 and was rated as one of the most reliable mid-size SUVs money can buy, according to J.D.
 Power and Associates.

 Owners satisfaction rated some of the pros are: